probot/probot/docs/deployment.md

   3. Set the `SENTRY_DSN` environment variable with the DSN you retrieved.

 ## Serverless
 Serverless abstracts away the most menial parts of building an application, leaving developers to write code and not actively manage scaling for their applications.
-The [Serverless Deployment](/serverless-deployment) will show you how to deploy you application using functions instead of servers.
+The [Serverless Deployment](/serverless-deployment) section will show you how to deploy you application using functions instead of servers.